Community safety partnerships (CSPs) are statutory partnerships of organisations who work together in an area to reduce:

 CSPs prepare strategic assessments and deliver Partnership Plans.
 CSPs also work collaboratively with other partnerships and organisations, including the third sector.

 The following responsible authorities make up Preston CSP:

 The partnership has a shared understanding of community safety issues affecting individuals, families and communities in the city.
 This has been strengthened by the latest, consultation and analysis, including the strategic assessment 2018, which will be published later this year.

 Preparing a strategic assessment is a requirement for all 14 district CSPs in Lancashire to identify community safety issues in the county and provide a profile for each district to aid local, strategic decision making.

-We have agreed to deliver multi-agency projects which will reduce crime and anti-social behaviour, address the causation factors, reduce harm to those affected, support victims and families and reduce reoffending and repeat victimisation.
+We have agreed to deliver multi-agency actions across each priority to address causing factors, reduce crimes and anti-social behaviour, reduce the harm caused to those affected, support victims and their families and reduce reoffending.

 Preston Community Safety Partnership supports local and national campaigns and events which are organised by our partners to raise awareness and provide information about community safety issues.